hneels/hneels/README.md

 ### Technologies & Tools

-These are skills that I'm proficient at or currently learning--check out my projects below.
+These are skills that I'm proficient at or currently learning--you can check out video demos in my pinned projects below.

 <p align="left">
 <img src="https://user-images.githubusercontent.com/66707636/177418846-a240c391-94b0-4202-b071-c60a4515b6d2.svg" alt="java" width="45px">